 Spoon the warm apple filling into the crispy taco shells.
 Finish with whipped cream and a drizzle of caramel sauce, if desired.

-- Add chopped pecans or walnuts for crunch
+Add chopped pecans or walnuts to the filling for an extra layer of texture and flavor.

-- Use pear or peach pie filling instead of apple
+Use pear or peach pie filling instead of apple for a different fruit flavor.

-- Sprinkle shells with apple pie spice for extra warmth
+Sprinkle the shells with apple pie spice before baking for added warmth and spice.

-- Refrigerate leftover apple filling separately for up to 3 days
+Refrigerate leftover apple filling separately for up to 3 days.
+Store the shells at room temperature.

-- Freeze baked shells in freezer bags for up to 1 month
+Freeze baked shells in freezer bags for up to 1 month.
+Thaw at room temperature before reheating.

-- Reheat shells at 350°F for 5 minutes to restore crispiness
+Reheat shells at 350°F for 5 minutes to restore crispiness before serving.

 Frequently Asked Questions